Apotheosiz/fe20tp2_bev_11/README.md

 <FINK logo here>

 ****A functioning app with a sign-up page where you can search, favorite, unfavorite and show tickers while loged in.
-Company log in available.
 When selecting a ticker a graph will show you the stock exchange either by day, month or year, as well as news and comments related to chosen ticker.
 Eentually a few more features like a more polished admin page will be added in the future.****

 ## Demo 📸